MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Results and Discussion

 \subsection{Temporal Stability Across Runs}

-Figure~\ref{fig:rolling-mttra} visualizes the rolling 20-run MTTR-A average over the 200 iterations.
-The system exhibits steady recovery performance without trend escalation, suggesting stable reflex control and consistent orchestration efficiency throughout the experiment.
-Minor oscillations correspond to stochastic differences in recovery mode selection.
+To assess temporal stability, we analyzed the rolling 20-run MTTR-A average over the 200 experimental iterations.
+The results indicate steady recovery performance without systematic escalation, suggesting stable reflex control and consistent orchestration efficiency throughout the experiment.
+Minor fluctuations are attributable to stochastic variation in recovery mode selection rather than degradation in system behavior.